 I’m sorry, “Companies choose workers who are likely to be better workers” is not the true headline, which is instead “Pregnancy Discrimination Is Rampant Inside America’s Biggest Companies.”
 Have the writers never been around new mothers?
 There are a million essays, some published at the same venue, about how parenting is all-consuming (it is).

-Also, ideal circumstances assume a fast recovery from delivery.
+Ideal circumstances assume a fast recovery from delivery.
 Not every woman recovers fast.
 And many women would rather spend time with their kids than grind their way through the corporate machine.

 The “child support” (read: woman support) system as it current exists is grotesque in most states, but it does exist that way because most chicks need subsidies to survive through the aftermath of childbirth and having an infant.
 Kids under the age of six are totally dependent and needy.
 Parents split labor, with the guy making money and the chick taking care of the kid, because that division of labor makes sense given the needs of the child.

 Corporate careers have arcs, and a disrupted arc rarely achieves its previous trajectory: there is no way to solve this problem, which is why a lot of smart women who want kids become nurses or teachers.
 Smart nurses can become nurse practitioners and make a lot of money.
 Both nurses and teachers can leave their careers for a couple years and come back without taking much of a hit.
 Smart, family-minded women realize this and adjust their life priorities.

 From a business side, would a hiring manager prefer someone who is likely to work harder after the kid is born or someone who is going to work less hard?
 Yes, yes, in the abstract it’s all fine and well to denounce discrimination… in the real world, competitive firms succeed and less competitive ones fail.
 The biggest companies likely have more slack than smaller companies, but even they must compete.
 Zero consumers care about the working conditions at the companies they buy from.